 MSCI 566 - Diseases of Marine Organisms.
-Fall, odd years (4) Burreson, Vogelbein
+Fall, odd years (4) Burreson

-Identification, life histories, host defense mechanisms, pathology and control of noninfectious and infectious disease agents including viruses, bacteria, protozoa, helminthes and arthropods in marine fishes and shellfishes.
+This course includes identification, life histories, pathology, and control of important infectious disease agents of fish and shellfish including viruses, bacteria, protists, helminths and arthropods.
+Also covered will be general principles of disease in the marine and estuarine environment.
 Three lecture and three laboratory hours.

 MSCI 567 - Comparative Immunology.
-Fall, odd years (3) Chu, Kaattari Prerequisites: Genetics and biochemistry, and permission of instructor.
-Recommended: An introductory immunology course
+Fall, odd years (3) Kaattari.
+Recommended: Some familiarity with biochemistry and genetics.